-Helical interpolations are also possible using G02 and G03; however a Y axis is required for the third coordinate of the end point, not all lathes will support this functionality.
+Helical interpolations are also possible using GO2 and GO3; however a Y axis is required for the third coordinate of the end point.
 The third coordinate will define the height of the helix.
 See the following format for what this looks like in the XY plane: